 Where to stay:

 The town is well used to tourists of both the domestic and international sort, and boasts a plethora of accommodation types ranging from the most basic to four star (relative) luxury.
 Check out Trip Advisor for the lowdown before you arrive, however you can take potluck if you are traveling outside of fair times - and don't hesitate to bargain hard for your room rate.
 If you're traveling within fair times, booking ahead is imperative and you can expect to pay up to 1000 times the low-season rate.
-One hotel I do not recommend under any circumstances is the Pushkar Palace - poor value for exorbitant rates, sullen staff and terrible food are quite the norm there.

 According to the Hindu calendar the Pushkar Fair commences in Nawami (Ninth Moon) and ends in Purnima (Full Moon) in the month of Kartika, which can be in October or November depending on the Moon calendar.
 If it's camels and desert nomads you want to see, the best time to come is at least a week or so before the final weekend.
 By the time of the full moon that signifies the end of the fair, the majority of herders have packed up and gone home (unless the local tourist office has managed to induce them to stick around with the lure of free fodder), leaving behind crowds of Indian pilgrims to enjoy the religious celebrations and foreign tourists to gawk at them.